cloudfoundry/cf-deployment-concourse-tasks/README.md

 which can be generated using
 the commands specified [here][gcp-deployment-guide-on-certificates].

+### [bosh-cleanup][bosh-cleanup-task-yaml]
+This performs a BOSH cleanup
+which is necessary
+from time to time
+to avoid
+running out of space.

 ### [bosh-deploy][bosh-deploy-task-yaml]
 This performs a BOSH deployment and outputs a vars-store.